doryiii/openai-cli/README.md

-# OpenAI-compatible Chat CLI
+# Yet Another OpenAI-compatible CLI

 A simple, single-file command-line chat client compatible with the OpenAI API.

-*(or "I just want to quickly test my model hosted with vllm but don't want to spin up openwebui")*
+*(or "I just want to quickly test my model hosted with vllm/llama.cpp but don't want to spin up openwebui")*

 ![Chat CLI](./chat.png)

 ## Features

 - **OpenAI API Compatible:** Works with any self-hosted LLM platform that supports OpenAI chat completions API.
 - **Image Support:** Send local or remote images to models that support vision.
 - **Tools:** The script has built-in tools for getting the time, fetching web pages, and performing web searches.
 - **Syntax Highlighting:** Renders Markdown in the terminal for better readability.
 - **Extremely simple:** Single file, no installation needed.

 ## Installation